 The first Transit satellite was orbited in 1960, and the second, later that year, carried GRAB-1 along with it.
 The system was declared operational in 1964, and was composed of 10 satellites (5 primary and 5 spare) in 600-mile polar orbits, giving a fix every few hours at the equator, and more frequently near the poles.
 Civilians were also allowed to make use of the system, although they were only given access to a low-precision set of elements, which limited single-pass accuracy to about 100 m.
 However, a fixed receiver could average multiple passes for astonishingly precise location, often to under a meter, a useful capability for surveying and geodesy.
 To work, the system also had to provide a very accurate time signal to anyone listening, a useful and underappreciated capability.

 Nor were the benefits limited to the military.
-Initial plans had been to restrict it to official users only, but in the wake of the Soviet shootdown of a Korean Airliner that had wandered off course, Reagan announced plans to broadcast an unencrypted signal for civilian use alongside the encrypted military signal.
+Initial plans had been to restrict it to official users only, but in the wake of the Soviet shootdown of a Korean airliner that had wandered off course, Reagan announced plans to broadcast an unencrypted signal for civilian use alongside the encrypted military signal.
 Initially, this was intentionally degraded, limiting accuracy to around 100 m (military standards at the time were around 5 m), but "Selective Availability" was turned off in 2000, with the military claiming it had the ability to limit GPS in a specific area in a time of crisis, presumably by using electronic beamforming to null out the signal in a specific region.
-In 2007, it was announced that future satellites wouldn't even be capable of Selective Availability, but this seems more a matter of what software is loaded than anything else.
+In 2007, it was announced that future satellites wouldn't even be capable of Selective Availability, but this seems a matter of what software is loaded, and could presumably be reversed relatively quickly.

 Of course, the civilian use of GPS needs little elaboration, and satellite navigation has become a bona fide public utility, with the paper map rapidly fading into near obsolescence.
 A typical smartphone is often able to do considerably better than 5 m accuracy even without the benefit of other positioning technologies, while those who need extreme accuracy can use various augmentation technologies, which take advantage of the fact that the errors in GPS tend to be pretty consistent over a wide area, allowing a fixed ground station to measure them and transmit a correction signal to nearby receivers.
 Differential GPS offers accuracy of 1-3 cm, a vital tool in the arsenal of the modern surveyor, while aircraft take advantage of satellite broadcasts like the Wide Area Augmentation System to allow them to make precision approaches even in zero visibility.
 Other countries were quick to see the advantages of GPS, and the potential problems of leaving the US government with a monopoly on the technology.
 The EU, Russia and China each have their own global navigation constellation, while Japan and India operate regional systems.